-- ➤ All students are encouraged to participate in at least one away rotation. - Students may not participate in more than four away electives. - All petitions for away rotations must include a description of the course, including schedule, duties, learning outcomes, etc. - It is the student's responsibility to provide their supervising faculty with an evaluation for each away rotation and to have the supervising faculty complete it and turn in to the Registrar's Office in a timely manner.
+- ➤ All students are encouraged to participate in at least one away rotation. - > Students may not participate in more than four away electives (up to 16 weeks). - All petitions for away rotations must include a description of the course, including schedule, duties, learning outcomes, etc. - ➤ It is the student's responsibility to provide their supervising faculty with an evaluation https://med.ucf.edu/media/2011/08/UCF-COM-2016-2017-Evaluation-Form-1.pdf for each away rotation and to have the supervising faculty complete it and turn in to the Registrar's Office in a timely manner.
 Students will not receive a grade for an away rotation in which no evaluation is completed.
+Evaluations received directly from students will not be accepted.